This article provides you with a step-by-step guide and code samples to encrypt and decrypt PDF files programmatically in Java.

 - Change Security Permissions in a PDF using Java

-Encrypt or Decrypt PDF Java API – Free Download
+Java Library to Encrypt or Decrypt PDF - Free Download

-Aspose.PDF for Java is a feature-rich PDF manipulation API that lets you work with PDF encryption and decryption seamlessly.
-In addition, it lets you modify the user’s privileges in the PDF documents programmatically.
-You can download the API for free or get it installed using the following Maven configurations.
+Aspose.PDF for Java is a feature-rich PDF manipulation library that lets you work with PDF encryption and decryption seamlessly.
+In addition, it lets you modify the user’s privileges in PDF documents programmatically.
+You can download the library for free or get it installed using the following Maven configurations.

 <repository> <id>AsposeJavaAPI</id> <name>Aspose Java API</name> <url>https://repository.aspose.com/repo/</url> </repository>